Time & Productivity

 Does working from home really save that much?

-Yes — typically $5,000-12,000/year for a US household.
+Yes — typically $5,000-12,000/year for a US household, with employer-side savings of similar magnitude (Stanford WFH Research led by Nicholas Bloom and Global Workplace Analytics estimates converge on this range).
 Direct savings: gas/transit ($1,500-3,000), work lunches ($1,500-2,500), professional wardrobe ($500-1,500).
 Plus reclaimed time: 250 commute hours/year × pre-tax hourly rate is often $5,000-10,000 in time value.
 The full savings appear when you also factor in the smaller home cost (no need to live near a downtown office).